stfares/react-chatbot-aqg/README.md

-# Getting Started with Create React App
+# Getting Started with Chatbot

 To run this whole project, you will need [chatbot-node-wtmk](https://github.com/stfares/chatbot-node-wtmk).